Chesa Boudin: Federal civil rights lawsuit

+On January 24, 2022, the Alliance of Asian American Justice filed a federal civil rights lawsuit against the San Francisco District Attorney's office on behalf of 69-year old Ahn Lê.
+The lawsuit alleged that Lê was the victim of a baseball bat assault by a father and teenage son in November 2019 and that his rights as a victim of violent assault were denied when the sentencing of his attackers failed to consult him under Marsy's Law.

+SFist noted that Lê was a contributor to a neighborhood newspaper, the Marina Times, "a virulently anti-Boudin publication."

+Four days later, on January 28, 2022, the San Francisco Chronicle reported that along with multiple emails to Lê asking if he wanted to testify, "a victim advocate from the office documented that she reached out to the victim, Anh Lê, more than two dozen times."
+The Chronicle and SFist also reported that the perpetrator of the attack was using a wheelchair, the teen described by Lê's lawsuit was an 11 year old, and the baseball bat was actually made of plastic.

+Ahn Lê dropped his lawsuit on March 1, 2022.

 Decarceration

-His first policy as district attorney was the implementation of a diversion program for primary caregiver parents of minor children who were charged with misdemeanors or nonviolent felonies, in accordance with SB394.
+His first policy as district attorney was the implementation of a diversion program for persons charged with misdemeanors or nonviolent felonies who are primary caregiver parents of minor children, in accordance with SB394.
 The bill, which was authored by State Senator Nancy Skinner, was signed into law by Gavin Newsom in October 2019.
 If accepted into the program, the police would suspend criminal proceedings for up to 24 months, allowing the defendant to undergo various classes and training.
 After completing the program, the court would drop their charges.
 It is similar to the mental health and drug diversion program in San Francisco.
 It is supposed to reduce trauma for children who would have otherwise had a parent incarcerated.
 Critics have raised concerns about potential loopholes for abusers and sexual offenders.

 In January 2020, he eliminated cash bail and replaced it with a "risk-based system", in which prosecutors evaluate whether or not a defendant poses a threat to public safety as a condition for their pretrial release.
 John Raphling, a senior researcher at the Human Rights Watch, praised the decision, stating that bail and pretrial incarceration has been used "as leverage to pressure people to plead guilty regardless of actual guilt."
 Conversely, Tony Montoya, president of the SFPOA, condemned the decision, arguing that the risk-based system is an "arbitrary math equation" and that the change would create a "criminal justice revolving door".

 In March 2020, at the onset of the COVID-19 pandemic, Boudin reduced the San Francisco's jail population by 25%, from around 1100 to 840, following outbreaks in other American cities such as New York City.
 Older inmates or those with medical conditions were prioritized, while those almost done with their sentences or were charged with misdemeanors were considered for home detention or probation.
 This was increased to approximately 40% in April 2020.